Knowledge graphSettings

 • Combine active and passive health checks: active catches hard failures, passive catches degraded behavior.

-• Apply grace period + connection draining for every rollout, not only incident scenarios.
+• Apply grace period and connection draining in every rollout, not only during incidents.

 • For global routing, split responsibilities: DNS GSLB for region choice, local LB/mesh for intra-region balancing.